EGO-Tech/starbase-ships/crawler/README.md

 [![Version](https://img.shields.io/static/v1?label=Version&message=1.0.0&color=blue)](#changelog)
 [![Blueprint](https://img.shields.io/static/v1?label=Blueprint&message=For%20Sale&color=brightgreen)](#purchase-blueprint)

 The Crawler is a 704 ore crate capacity mining ship with 10 sweeping mining lasers drill for surface mining operations.
-It is a larger version of the [Bugger](../bugger) but uses a large generator system.
+It is a larger version of the [Bugger X](../bugger/premium) but uses a large generator system.
 It is designed to work in conjunction with a moon base and a separate hauler as it is not the quickest ship.

 The blueprint is available for [purchase](#purchase-blueprint).